Vikneesh52/samfdafad/README.md

 - ALL monetary values MUST be enclosed in quotes with currency symbols
 - ALL dates MUST be in MM/DD/YYYY format and enclosed in quotes
 - ALL Patient IDs MUST be enclosed in quotes
-- ALL tables with dates MUST be arranged from latest to oldest (most recent first)
+- When dates are involved, arrange information from latest to oldest (most recent first)
-- Use the EXACT table structures provided above
+- Tables should ONLY be used for: Patient Details, Primary Diagnosis, Financial Records, and Visit Summary
+- All other sections should use detailed paragraph/narrative format
 - Maintain consistent formatting throughout
 - Include page citations (p.
 X) for all extracted information
 - If information is not available, indicate as "Not specified" or "N/A"